You had a date and it got canceled. Now you don’t know what to do.

 “But Louis, how does that text lead to the date?”

-#5: How to figure out if she wants to reschedule
+7. Figure out if she still wants to see you

 Here comes one of the trickiest parts of getting flaked on…

-Did she flake because something actually came up, or is she too afraid to speak up and reject you, or does she need to get to know you a little bit better before meeting up?
+Did she flake because something actually came up, is she too afraid to speak up and reject you, or does she need to get to know you a little bit better before meeting up?

-If she’s texting and replying (after canceling on you once) she’s interested in you.
+If she’s texting and replying (after canceling on you) she’s almost certainly interested in you.

 Maybe not enough to meet up with you right now, but definitely interested.